HexapodBionik/elkapod_stack/README.md

 1. Launch Elkapod in Gazebo Harmonic simulation environment
 2. Launch Elkapod in real world

+### Launching system in a Docker container
+If you want to run Elkapod system in a Docker container then follow the steps described in the [instruction](.docker/README.md).

 ### Launching Elkapod in Gazebo Simulation
 For the first scenario, you should download all groups of packages into one `elkapod_simulation_ws`